Minors traveling with adults other than parents or legal guardians.

 - Sanctions for non-compliance have a highly significant increase (example: currently 6,000 MXN is increased to 60,000 MXN)

 Article 44.
-International passenger transportation companies, via sea or air, have the obligation to verify that the foreign nationals they transport have valid documents that are in force, which are required for entry into the national territory or to the final destination country.
+International passenger transportation companies, via sea or air, are obliged to verify that the foreign nationals they transport have valid documents, which are required for entry into the national territory or to the final destination country.

 Article 49.
 Departure from the country of children and adolescents, or persons under legal guardianship in terms of the civil legislation, whether Mexican or foreign nationals, shall be subject, in addition, to the following rules: